mbaumer/us_hep_funding/docs/_states/CO.md

 <a name="CO-04"></a>
 [Back to top](#top)
 ## CO-04 -- Rep. Ken Buck (R)
+### Committees
+Ken Buck is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,012,000.00 in SC HEP grants.